 Blueberries are a "superfood" packed with antioxidants, vitamins and minerals.
-While they are only in season for a short time, importing them from warmer climates make it possible to eat fresh blueberries year round.
+While they're only in season for a short time, importing them from warmer climates make it possible to eat fresh blueberries year round.

 Low in Calories and Fat

 The Diet Channel suggests limiting your caloric intake for between-meal snacks to 100 to 200 calories, so a cup of fresh or frozen berries will not exceed recommendations.
-A 1-cup serving of frozen blueberries has 0.9 g of fat compared to the 0.4 g in a cup of raw blueberries, both negligible amounts.
+A 1-cup serving of frozen blueberries has 0.9 grams of fat compared to the 0.4 grams in a cup of raw blueberries, both negligible amounts.

 Carbohydrates and Protein

 Frozen blueberries lose some nutritional value when it comes to carbohydrates and protein.
-One cup of frozen blueberries contains 18.8 mg of carbs and 0.6 g of protein, while a 1-cup serving of raw blueberries has 21.4 g of carbohydrates and 1.1 grams of protein.
+One cup of frozen blueberries contains 18.8 milligrams of carbs and 0.6 grams of protein, while a 1-cup serving of raw blueberries has 21.4 grams of carbohydrates and 1.1 grams of protein.

 Both frozen blueberries and raw blueberries provide vitamin K, but berries lose a bit of this nutrient when frozen.
 A 1-cup serving of raw berries has 28.6 micrograms versus the 25.4 micrograms of vitamin K available in a cup of frozen berries.

-Men require 2.3 mg of manganese each day; it may have a bearing on sperm quality, according to a study available in the July-August 2009 issue of “Oxidative Medicine and Cellular Longevity.”
-Women require less – 1.8 mg – unless pregnant.
-Women who are pregnant or breast-feeding need 2 to 2.6 mg daily, respectively.
+Men require 2.3 milligrams of manganese each day; it may have a bearing on sperm quality, according to a study available in the July-August 2009 issue of Oxidative Medicine and Cellular Longevity.
+Women require less than men — 1.8 milligrams — unless pregnant.
+Women who are pregnant or breastfeeding need 2 to 2.6 milligrams daily, respectively.
 The manganese in raw and frozen blueberries helps you metabolize carbohydrates and fat.